Hexameter: Application

 In the 17th century the iambic hexameter, also called alexandrine, was used as a substitution in the heroic couplet, and as one of the types of permissible lines in lyrical stanzas and the Pindaric odes of Cowley and Dryden.

-Several attempts were made in the 19th century to naturalise the dactylic hexameter to English, by Henry Wadsworth Longfellow, Arthur Hugh Clough and others, none of them particularly successful.
+Several attempts were made in the 19th century to naturalise the dactylic hexameter to English — by Henry Wadsworth Longfellow, Arthur Hugh Clough, and others — none of them particularly successful.
 Gerard Manley Hopkins wrote many of his poems in six-foot iambic and sprung rhythm lines.
 In the 20th century a loose ballad-like six-foot line with a strong medial pause was used by William Butler Yeats.
 The iambic six-foot line has also been used occasionally, and an accentual six-foot line has been used by translators from the Latin and many poets.

 In the late 18th century the hexameter was adapted to the Lithuanian language by Kristijonas Donelaitis.
 His poem "Metai" (The Seasons) is considered the most successful hexameter text in Lithuanian as yet.

 For dactylic hexameter poetry in Hungarian language, see Dactylic hexameter#In Hungarian.

+Albert Meyer (1893–1962) used a natural form of hexameter in his translation of some verses from Homer's Odyssey into the Swiss dialect of Bern.